BeyouGo/hilo-game/readme.md

 # 🎮 Hi-Lo Game – Multiplayer Edition

 This project is a **multiplayer implementation of the Hi-Lo game**, developed as part of a **technical interview for Gaming1**.
-It demonstrates my ability to design, structure, and deliver a clean, maintainable backend-frontend system using **modern technologies and architectural best practices**.

 The goal of the game is simple:
 Each player tries to **guess a secret number** between a configurable range (`[Min, Max]`).